"If it commands attention, it's Culture.

-And now the Whitney has moved to the gentrified Meatpacking District, where the new building designed by Renzo Piano looks -- really, really, really -- like a concrete-clad 21st Century Slave Ship.
+And now the Whitney has moved to the gentrified Meatpacking District of New York, where the new building designed by Renzo Piano looks -- really, really, really -- like a concrete-clad 21st Century Slave Ship.

-Or the Whitney could be renamed MOVA, as in Museum of Vulgarian Art....
+Or it could just be renamed MOVA -- Museum of Vulgarian Art....

 In other words, despite the grandiose space and multiple levels of the museum, the art on display looks like it belongs in a thrift store or garage sale.

-Nothing wrong with thrift stores or garage sales, you understand.
+Of course there's nothing wrong with thrift stores or garage sales -- you understand.

 And speaking of Vulgarian Art, who could miss Jeff Koons’s memorably Pointless Clone Readymades – not to be confused with Duchamp’s Pointless Readymades – described by the Whitney as – “New Hoover Convertibles, Green, Blue; New Hoover Convertibles, Green, Blue; Doubledecker, 1981-87.
 Four vacuum cleaners, acrylic, and fluorescent lights.”

 I mean how ironic – or cynical -- can you get?